 Hon earned his bachelor’s degree from Rice University in Texas, his master’s from Yale and doctorate in musical arts from USC.
 A multiple competition prizewinner as a soloist, he has performed extensively in Europe and Asia as well as North America.
 Each resume of the four Zelter musicians now prominently notes the Chesapeake Chamber Music gold prize.

 The quartet is named for Carl Friedrich Zelter, Felix Mendelssohn’s composition teacher and an early influence on his career.
 Mendelssohn’s String Quartet No. 1 was the first piece these young musicians–now in their mid-20s to age 30–worked on when they came together.

-Steve Parks is a retired journalist, art writer and editor now living in Easton.
+Steve Parks is a retired New York arts writer and critic now living in Easton.

 ZELTER STRING QUARTET

 Winners of the 9th Chesapeake International Chamber Music Competition in concert at Easton’s Ebenezer Theatre.
 Available on livestream through Oct.
 30, chesapeakemusic.org